susanst-codiscope/angular-express-mongoose-blog/README.md

 	npm install nodemon -g

-You may also need to set up mongodb, so that Mongoose can use a local instance.
+Set up mongodb if you don't got it so that Mongoose can use it.
 I like using homebrew:

 	brew install mongodb